HewlettPackard/hpcat/README.md

 Future Work
 -----------

-- [ ] If any issue raised with line ordering in the output, make first MPI rank print all lines (no issue so far)
 - [ ] Support Intel's Ponte Vecchio GPUs
 - [ ] Support (if possible) NIC affinities with other MPI distributions